 Curing Ornamental Gourds

-Curing or drying ornamental gourds requires time.
+Curing is the term used for completely drying ornamental gourds.
+Curing requires time.
 There is no shortcut, like micro-waving.
 The outside of the gourd must dry completely and then it will take another several months for the inside of the gourd to dry and cure.
+If they do not cure completely, they will not last.
 Lagenaria gourds can take twice as long to dry as Cucurbita gourds.

 - Start by cleaning the surface of the gourds with soapy water and allow them to air dry.
 You can wipe them with rubbing alcohol to further ensure the surface dries completely.